Add specifics and achievements to your resume

 For less number-focused results, consider these additional exploration questions:

-• How do you coach, motivate and develop a winning team and develop loyalty in your staff?
+• How do you coach, motivate, and develop a winning team and develop loyalty in your staff?
 Have people you mentored gone on to do well?

 • How would you describe your leadership style?
 What was the greatest achievement of a team that you directed?